 Upcoming Wellington County Branch Meetings:

-September 28, 2021 – Vision for Ontario Ancestors — The Society and Branches with Heather McTavish Taylor
+September 28, 2021 – Wondering What’s New at Ontario Ancestors? with Heather McTavish Taylor

 October 26, 2021 – How Do I Know What I Don’t Know – Fast Tracking Your Genealogical Education with Thomas MacEntee